RikiRC/Security/README.md

 # urlEncode.py
 Simple script to encode urls.
 You can run it like this: <br />
 *python ./urlEncode.py "url to encode"*

+# dependenciesRecon.js
+Simple script that automates basic dependecies recon on websites in browser.
+It is designed to be used in chrome/opera console.
+To use it just copy paste it to the browser's console on website you want to check.